Hanqiu8/tensor2tensor/tensor2tensor/insights/README.md

 ## Corpus Search
 To see which training data might be associated with a given query, you can use the corpus search functionality.
-In the configuration.json, provide 2 files with the training data from the source and target languages.
+In the configuration.json, provide 2 filepaths with the tfrecords of the training data and the vocabulary file.
 On the first query, an index of the training data will be created and saved in an "indexes" folder, wherever the tensor2tensor-insights-server command is being run.
 This may require tensor2tensor-insights-server to be run with sudo.
 As long as the "indexes" folder